 The Tempest product has recently been chosen by the National Police body to be used in the manufacture of waterproof Police garments for all the Police forces in England and Wales.
 This follows on from the successful supply of waterproof fabric for all the Metropolitan Police jackets for over 10 years, PSNI, Northern Ireland Ambulance, Garda, Irish Ambulance , MOD to name but a few.

-APT Fabrics created the Aclimatise brand because we were asked to bring our Award winning fabrics into the market place, the only way to do that was to ceeate our own brand as well known brands were not able to purchase from us ( not our choice)..
+APT Fabrics created the Aclimatise range because we were asked to bring our Award winning fabrics into the market place, the only way to do that was to create our own clothing range under the APT- PPE range, ,as well known brands were not able to purchase from us ( not our choice)..
 We wanted to create a product line that was different to what was on offer and would work in the environment it was designed for, we also through choice wanted to manufacture the garments in the UK with UK manufactured products were possible.
 We specialise in moisture management systems within garments ensuring you are dry on the inside of the garment as well as being protected from the elements : A Microclimate

-Our Aclimatise range features an aluminium membrane that promises waterproofing, moisture management, breathability and thermoregulation - in the unlikely event that a British summer might call for it offers heat reflection too.
+Our Aclimatise range of fabrics features an aluminium membrane that promises waterproofing, moisture management, breathability and thermoregulation - in the unlikely event that a British summer might call for it offers heat reflection too.

 We are confident that our products can stand up to the best of our competitors.
 "Between Apt Fabrics, Sympatex, Porvair and Gore -Tex, there is very little difference in performance.
 "I'm not necessarily the cheapest - although my prices are very competitive - but I can give the product that fits the exact specifications without compromise."
 We at APT Fabrics can assure though independent tetsing that our fabric systems work but to insure our garment designs work all our garments are field tested by experts in live conditions and their feedback ensures the products are fit for purpose.
 An example of this would be our multi award winning Seahawk fleece range which was field tested by DR Alexander Kumar in Antarctica for over 6 months in temperatures below -50C